 When one is involved in a roadway crash, injuries can range from minor to catastrophic.
 These injuries can affect multiple parts of the body at once.
 Some of the most common injuries sustained in drunk driving accidents include:

-- Neck injuries: Injuries to the neck after a drunk driving accident are fairly common, as the neck is often vulnerable when a car crash occurs.
+- Neck injuries: Injuries to the neck sustained in a drunk driving accident are fairly common, as the neck is often vulnerable when a car crash occurs.
 While whiplash is the most widely reported motor vehicle accident injury, other neck injuries can be far more serious.
 The impact of a collision can crush the trachea or damage the larynx, which can cause permanent difficulties related to eating, breathing, and moving.

 - Chest injuries: Injuries to the ribs and sternum are fairly common.
-These injuries are particularly dangerous as splintered or broken ribs can puncture vital organs like the heart.
+These injuries are particularly dangerous, as splintered or broken ribs can puncture vital organs like the heart.

 Lubbock Drunk Driving Attorneys